guptachirag/Hand-Written-Digit-Classification/README.md

 OpenCV(SVM) + C++

-It contains from database files from http://yann.lecun.com/exdb/mnist/ 1)train-images.idx3-ubyte---- It contains 60,000 images each of size 28*28 (Used for training) 2)train-labels.idx1-ubyte---- It contains labels of above 60,000 images 3)t10k-images.idx3-ubyte----- It contains 10,000 images each of size 28*28 (Used for testing)
+It contains database files from http://yann.lecun.com/exdb/mnist/

+1)train-images.idx3-ubyte---- It contains 60,000 images each of size 28*28 (Used for training) 2)train-labels.idx1-ubyte---- It contains labels of above 60,000 images 3)t10k-images.idx3-ubyte----- It contains 10,000 images each of size 28*28 (Used for testing)